ISISComputingGroup/ibex_developers_manual/Containerising-the-Archiver-Appliance.md

 The `compose` route is preferred, as it specifies all the port mappings and host mount points within the YAML file.

-if `nerdctl build' is used, then the container will need to be spun up via the following:
+if `nerdctl build` is used, then the container will need to be spun up via the following:
 `nerdctl run -it --rm -v "containerdata:/storage" -p 17665:17665,5064:5064,5065:5065 isis-aa /bin/bash`
 Where:
 * 17665 is the Arvhiver Appliance web interface port.